Rough Cut - Woodworking with Tommy Mac

 KQED Life: Sat, May 18, 2013 -- 10:30 AM

-This time, on Rough Cut, Tommy demonstrates the turning technique by using a lathe and shows how to turn cove and bead shapes into a Tall Floor Lamp.
+Tommy demonstrates the turning technique by using a lathe and shows how to turn cove and bead shapes into a Tall Floor Lamp.
 He heads to New London, New Hampshire, on a Rough Cut Road Trip, to visit the studio of artist Peter Bloch, who turns lamp shades out of Aspen logs.
 Back in the studio, Tommy is joined by his friend and fellow woodworker, Al D'Attanasio.

 Finishes (Episode #107)